-We have audited the accompanying consolidated balance sheets of Avita Medical Ltd. and subsidiaries (the "Company") as of June, 30 2018 and 2017, the related consolidated statements of comprehensive income, changes in shareholders' equity, and cash flows for each of the three years in the period ended June 30, 2018 and the related notes (collectively referred to as the "financial statements").
+We have audited the accompanying consolidated statement of financial position of Avita Medical Ltd. and subsidiaries (the "Company") as of June, 30 2018 and 2017, the related consolidated statements of profit or loss and other comprehensive income, consolidated changes in equity, and consolidated statement of cash flows for each of the three years in the period ended June 30, 2018 and the related notes (collectively referred to as the "financial statements").
 In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of June 30, 2018 and 2017, and the results of its operations and its cash flows for each of the three years in the period ended June 30, 2018, in conformity with International Financial Reporting Standards, as issued by the International Accounting Standards Board.